openownership/bods-dev-handbook/translations.md

 * Go to your [readthedocs dashboard](https://readthedocs.org/dashboard) and click 'Import a Project', then 'Import manually' to the right.
   * You probably want to name it something like "Beneficial Ownership Data Standard (LANG)"
-  * The github URL is the base BODS repo, https://github.com/openownership/data-standard
+  * The Github URL is the base BODS repo, https://github.com/openownership/data-standard
   * Check the box for 'edit advanced project settings'
 * Choose the language under Project Extra Details.
 The rest of the fields are intuitive, or have the right defaults.
 * Go to Admin > Versions to activate any of the branches you need other than master.
 These should probably be the same ones as you have active in the main BODS readthedocs project, so the menus are consistent when the user switches language.